sharoncornelius/idpf-specification/idpf_specification.md

   ALLOCATED states by issuing either OP_DESTROY_VPORT or OP_DEL_QUEUES events.

-* OP_ADD_QUEUES command can be issued even if the underlying VPORT is up and running, including traffic.
+* OP_ADD_QUEUES command can be issued even if the underlying vPort is up and running, including traffic.

 * From FSM perspective, OP_ADD_QUEUES/OP_DEL_QUEUE vs.